 opinion.
 The bold and criminal malignity of men's tongues and pens spared not even the King on that occasion.
-But that prince's character seems to have failed rather in the extreme of facility and humanity, than in that of cruelty and violence.
-His indulgence to Henry was great, and perhaps imprudent, by giving him a very large and independent settlement, even in so early youth.
+But that Prince's character seems to have failed rather in the extreme of facility and humanity, than in that of cruelty and violence.
+His indulgence to Henry was great, and perhaps imprudent, by giving him a very large and independent fettlement, even in fo early youth.

-The marriage of the Princess, Elizabeth, with Frederic, the Elector Palatine, was finished some time after the death of the Prince, and served to dissipate 1613. the grief, which arose on that melancholy event.
-But this marriage, tho' cele-February 14. brated with great joy and festivity, proved, itself, a very unhappy event to the King, as well as to his son-in-law, and had ill consequences on the reputation Marriage of and fortunes of both.
-The Elector, trusting to so great an alliance, engaged in the Princess enterprizes beyond his strength: And the King, not supporting him in his dif-with the Palatress, lost entirely, in the end of his life, what remained of the affections and time.
+\ THE marriage of the Princess, Elizabeth, with Frederic, the Elector Palatine, was confummated fome time after the death of the Prince, and ferved to diffipate the grief, which arose on that melancholy event.
+But this marriage, tho' celebrated with great joy and festivity, proved, itself, a very unfortunate event to the King, as well as to his fon-in-law, and had ill confequences on the reputation Marriage of and fortune of both.
+The Elector, trusting to fo great an alliance, ingaged in en- the Princess terprizes beyond his strength: And the King, not supporting him in his distress, with the Paloft entirely, in the end of his life, what remained of the affections and efteem of latine. his own subjects.